Code-Institute-Submissions/TjoAlex-color-game/README.md

     * As a first time visitor, I want quick and easy understanding about the main purpous of the website
         * The user is given explanation and easy access already on the landing page regarding the rgb information and rgb game.
     * As a first time visitor, I want easy navigation that takes me to my prefered information or playground on the website
-        * The user have a navigation bar that holds all links to the different sections of the landing page as well as a the game itself.
+        * The user have a navigation bar that holds all links to the different sections of the landing page as well as the game itself.
         * The user can see a button leading to the game on the top of the landing page.
         * On the game page the user is provided with the navigation bar and a extra link under the game leading back to the home page.
         * On the game page the user can also find easy access back to the rgb section on the home page by pressing the ”Click for help” button that give further information about rgb and holds a extra link to that specific part.